AKM-Cyber-Corp/AKMCyberCorp/README.md

 2) To collaborate on solutions that inherently mitigate the vast majority of today's cyberattacks.

-3) By providing a significantly simpler cryptographic key management solution compared to the existing PKI and TLS protocols.
+3) 🔥By providing a significantly simpler cryptographic key management solution compared to the existing PKI and TLS protocols.

 4) To offer a superior alternative to the current cryptographic security standard of PKI+TLS, for managing and distributing cryptographic bulk encryption keys.

-5) To ensure that the provided solution is quantum-safe, capable of withstanding quantum computer attacks.
+5) To ensure that the provided solution is quantum-safe, capable of withstanding quantum computer attacks, such as via Shor's algorithm.

 ## What's Nest?
 Currently, the QSI Foundation is in the process of creating a GitHub repository, where they will share this groundbreaking solution with the world, making it freely available for public use.